Tifelabs/tify/Blog/milestone.md

 **Posted on June 4, 2025**

-> *"Happiness ain’t just havin’ money.
-It’s ‘bout the joy of hittin’ goals and workin’ hard." – Franklin D. Roosevelt*
+> *"Happiness ain’t just having money.
+It’s about the joy of hitting goals and working hard." – Franklin D. Roosevelt*

 I used to think life would be super easy if I had tons of money.
 Like, a new iPhone, a dope JDM car, a nice apartment, or a trip to Japan.
 But I’m in my early twenties, and I learned money isn't the answer.
 It’s about being smart with it and not drownin’ in debt that messes you up later.